SetitUPglobal/project-kyc-verification/README.md

 SetitUP KYC verification aims to bring trust, and transparency in blockchain projects.
 In this repo, we'll upload certificates of the KYC verified projects.
 To request KYC verification, contact https://t.me/SetitUP_kyc

 # About SetitUP Network
 SetitUP Network provides intelligent blockchain solutions.
 We provide solidity development, testing, and auditing services.
-We have developed 150+ solidity codes, audited 1000+ smart contracts, and analyzed 500,000+ code lines.
+We have developed 500+ solidity codes, audited smart contracts, and analyzed thousands of code lines.

 Website: https://SetitUP.global